gabrielsanchez/curriculum-2u/datascience/data-visualization/visualizing-data-with-plotly/lesson.md

 ### Line Chart

 In the previous lesson, you learned that a line chart is used to display data points connected by straight lines, making it ideal for showing trends over time or ordered categories.
-Here's an example on how to create a line chart with Plotly:
+Use Plotly's [px.line()](https://plotly.com/python-api-reference/generated/plotly.express.line.html) function to create line charts.
+Take a look at the example below on how to create a line chart with Plotly:

 First, create a sample dataset: